-Revenue sharing and sub transfer fees received from certain of the investments are credited to an administrative account and can be used to reduce administrative fees charged to participants.
+Revenue sharing and sub transfer agent fees received from certain of the investments are credited to an administrative account and can be used to reduce administrative fees charged to participants.
 These fees are reported in the Plan's financial statements as fee income.
-During 2013 and 2012, the Plan used \$548 and \$112,059, respectively, to reduce fees charged directly to participants' accounts.
-As of December 31, 2013 and 2012, there was unused fee income of \$277,023 and \$151,933, respectively.
+During 2014 and 2013, the Plan used \$328,458 and \$548, respectively, to reduce fees charged directly to participants' accounts.
+As of December 31, 2014 and 2013, there was unused fee income of \$26,223 and \$277,033, respectively.
 These balances represent unallocated amounts.
+Effective May 2014 these fees are being credited to those participants who have invested in the funds that generate the fee revenue.